davepinch/pinchy.cc/content/topics/places/rivers/b/black-river-chehalis/black-river-chehalis.md

 ---
-title: "Black River (Chehalis River Tributary)"
+title: "Black River (Chehalis River tributary)"
 note: There is another Black River in Washington that is a tributary of the Duwamish River.
 openstreetmap: "https://www.openstreetmap.org/relation/11757056"
 river in: